-Accompanying our amuse bouche, we were presented with a glass of Cuvée Royale Brut Crémant de Limoux.
-A French sparkling wine from the Languedoc, it was a pleasant apéritif as well as pairing well with the snacks!
+Accompanying our amuse bouche, we are presented with a glass of Cuvée Royale Brut Crémant de Limoux.
+A French sparkling wine from the Languedoc, it is a pleasant apéritif as well as pairing well with the snacks!

 Now here’s a little tale of a bread called Roger…

 If I’m being completely honest it’s not often I get excited over the bread offering in a restaurant.
 Yes..I did say bread!
 However, when your sourdough comes with a story, a name and a date of birth, you can’t help but be intrigued as to the dishes that are about to follow.
-Needless to say in that short space of time, Roger and I bonded, and as sourdoughs go he made for a very tasty one!
+Needless to say in the short space of time, Roger and I bond, and as sourdoughs go he makes for a very tasty one!

-Our first amuse-bouche or snack (as they were henceforth known as) was a dish of crispy kale with black garlic, onion and gomashio.
-This was accompanied with delicious, deep fried and crispy potato dauphine with miso and kombu.
-Evidently, with more of a Japanese influence, I did start to wonder what was to follow…
+Our first amuse-bouche or snack (as they are henceforth known as) is a dish of crispy kale with black garlic, onion and gomashio.
+This is accompanied with delicious, deep fried and crispy potato dauphine with miso and kombu.
+Evidently, with more of a Japanese influence, I start to wonder what is to follow.

-Needless to say we headed back to Scotland with our second snack of Isle of Skye scallops with celeriac and an apple granita.
-Creamy with a sharp edge provided by the ice cold granita, I simply loved this inspired dish.
+Needless to say we head back to Scotland with our second snack of Isle of Skye scallops with celeriac and an apple granita.
+Creamy with a sharp edge provided by the ice cold granita, I simply love this inspired dish.

-Snacks demolished, we were presented with a beautiful starter of vivid orange colours, with textures of heritage carrot combining with ox tongue pastrami, figs and cheese curds.
-While I would have personally liked a touch more pastrami, the dish worked well.
-The wine pairing on offer was a Beaujolais called ‘Lou.
-Y Es-Tu?’, which apparently translated as ‘Wolf.
+Snacks demolished, we are presented with a beautiful starter of vivid orange colours.
+Textures of heritage carrot combine with ox tongue pastrami, figs and cheese curds.
+While I would personally like a touch more pastrami, the dish works well.
+The wine pairing on offer is a Beaujolais called ‘Lou.
+Y Es-Tu?’, which apparently translates as ‘Wolf.
 Are You There?’ (or as my dining partner so eloquently put it ‘Wolf.
-Where You To?’ for us Cardiffians!)
-To be honest my French is a little sketchy, but I always thought ‘Loup’ was ‘Wolf’ – however, I’ll trust that the non-appearance of the ‘p’ still worked – ha ha!
-Either way, the wine was almost silky in texture and paired well with the hint of strawberry and raspberry complimenting the carrot and ox tongue.
+Where You To?’ for us Cardiffians).
+To be honest my French is a little sketchy, but I always thought ‘Loup’ was ‘Wolf’ – however, I’ll trust that the non-appearance of the ‘p’ still works – ha ha!
+Either way, the wine is almost silky in texture and pairs well with the hint of strawberry and raspberry complimenting the carrot and ox tongue.
 However, I will say out of all the wines it was my least favourite, primarily as its smell didn’t really personally appeal, and somewhat reminded me more of a damp…wolf!

-Artfully presented, our fish course comprised of sea bream with sweetcorn, succotash and katsuobushi.
-Again with the Japanese influence making an appearance, I have to say as a seafood lover, I thoroughly enjoyed this dish.
-A beautifully cooked piece of fresh sea bream with a crispy skin, which when accompanied with the dried and smoked tuna created a stunning plate of food.
-Paired with a blended dry white wine comprised of Chenin blanc and Viognier.
-‘Saskia’ (named after the elder daughter of Miles Mossop – the younger one appears later!), had hints of almond, peach and apricot which complimented the fish, and left a pleasant (almost toasty) finish on your palate.
+Artfully presented, our fish course comprises of sea bream with sweetcorn, succotash and katsuobushi.
+Again with the Japanese influence making an appearance, I have to say as a seafood lover, I thoroughly enjoy this dish.
+A beautifully cooked piece of fresh sea bream with a crispy skin, which when accompanied with the dried and smoked tuna creates a stunning plate of food.
+Paired with a blended dry white wine comprising of Chenin blanc and Viognier.
+‘Saskia’ (named after the elder daughter of Miles Mossop – the younger one appears later!), has hints of almond, peach and apricot which compliments the fish, and leaves a pleasant (almost toasty) finish on your palate.

 With such a wonderful array of ingredients displayed on the blackboards, I have to say the one that had first caught my eye was ‘pigeon’.
-And this was up next in the form of our main course of wild wood pigeon with rieble (a wheat flour and egg based homemade pasta), celeriac, truffle and Scottish chanterelles.
-Tender and perfectly cooked, with a sweet and nutty flavour, all of the ingredients worked well to enhance the ‘star of the show’.
-Throw in what I have to say was a stunning Chilean Pinot Noir from Casa Silva (heaven in a glass!), and this was almost my favourite course…almost…
+And this is up next in the form of our main course of wild wood pigeon with rieble (a wheat flour and egg based homemade pasta), celeriac, truffle and Scottish chanterelles.
+Tender and perfectly cooked, with a sweet and nutty flavour, all of the ingredients work well to enhance the ‘star of the show’.
+Throw in what I have to say is a stunning Chilean Pinot Noir from Casa Silva (heaven in a glass!), and this is almost my favourite course…almost.

 Now as readers of this blog know…I don’t really ‘do’ desserts (primarily as I am usually full by this point).
-However, I have to say while I thoroughly enjoyed every dish on the tasting menu, the dessert was simply outstanding.
-The ingredients of spiced cinnamon sablé with Scottish blueberries, lemon verbena and ricotta, combined to produce what I can only describe as ‘Christmas on a plate…in August’.
-This comparison seemed apt when paired with the beautiful dessert wine on offer.
+However, I have to say while I thoroughly enjoy every dish on the tasting menu, the dessert is simply outstanding.
+The ingredients of spiced cinnamon sablé with Scottish blueberries, lemon verbena and ricotta, combine to produce what I can only describe as ‘Christmas on a plate…in August’.
+This comparison seems apt when paired with the beautiful dessert wine on offer.
 Rich with aromas of apricot and honey, the sweet ‘Kika’ (named after Miles Mossop’s youngest daughter), is made from 100% Chenin blanc which are perfectly infected with Noble Rot.
-A superb choice of wine, this rounded off what I can only describe as an unforgettable dining experience, which I will be raving about for some years to come.
+A superb choice of wine, this rounds off what I can only describe as an unforgettable dining experience, which I will be raving about for some years to come.

 N.B.
 You are presented with the evening’s menu…at the end.
-Fantastic, and absolutely loved this.
-It turns out it was also particularly useful when you’re trying to remember what you’ve eaten after all the wine!
+Fantastic, and absolutely love this.
+It turns out it is also particularly useful when you’re trying to remember what you’ve eaten after all the wine!

 - A fine dining experience, without any pretentiousness – brought to you by a knowledgable and attentive team.